mikeknox/aws-paramstore-secrets-buildkite-plugin/README.md

 - `<BASE_PATH>/<pipeline slug>/ssh-agent/<key name>`
 - `<BASE_PATH>/<pipeline slug>/git-credential/<cred name>`

+The core functionality has been rewritten in Python as it provided incredibly difficult to parse repo URLs in a sane way.

 ## Note

 The existing S3 / Vault plugins do not break out the secrets individually.